-Absolutely superb tour from start to finish.
+Absolutely superb holiday from start to finish.
 Excellent tour manager and we'll planned itinerary.

-Excellent tour - well organised with very varied program.
+Excellent holiday - well organised with very varied programme.
 The group bonded well, partly due to the efforts of the tour manager.
 Apart from the night in the sleeper, we never handled our luggage.
-One word of warning - this is not a restful tour.
+One word of warning - this is not a restful holiday.
 We were on the go most of the time - but there was good free time as we went along.

-The tour was well planned and executed throughout the whole tour.
+The tour was well planned and executed throughout the whole holiday.
 A good mix of people helped as well.

 All ran like clockwork, good hotels tour representative &tour guides.